Live online course – from 23 May 2022, 09:00–11:00 BST.

 - understand COMAH requirements

-- introduce human factor to other areas of their site and avoid reliance on the SHE team
+- introduce human factors to other areas of their site and avoid reliance on the SHE team

 - train and inform colleagues involved in audits and incident investigations.

-Our trainers are recognised human factors professionals with significant process industry experience.
+Our Human Factors in Health and Safety modules are delivered by recognised human factors professionals with significant process industry experience.
 They will provide practical advice, tools and approaches to help you implement human factors solutions at your organisation.

 Janette Edmonds is joined on this module by: